 There should be one main document per proposal, and each proposal should be scoped to a single technical decision.
 RFCs work best when they are kept short, but an arbitrary cap on length should not be set.
 Some decisions will naturally require more details.
 RFC documents can be augmented with diagrams and tables, and linked to mockups and prototypes, as appropriate.

 Technical writing is an important skill that contributors will need to learn to engage in the RFC process.
 RFC documents should be written in a conversational tone, as though talking through an idea to a new developer who has no prior knowledge of the system under development.
-Proposals should be written in full sentences organized into paragraphs, and with a consistent information architecture (ie the same headings in the same order).
+Proposals should be written in full sentences organized into paragraphs, and with a consistent information architecture (ie. the same headings in the same order).

-Where RFCs are used as a technical design process, they should be tightly coupled with the project’s task tracking system (aka issue tracker).
+Where RFCs are used as a technical design process, they should be tightly coupled with the project’s task tracking system.
 For example, where the implementation of a user story requires substantive revisions to either the external interfaces or the internal construction techniques of a software component, or to its dependencies, it can be beneficial to put the changes through a more rigorous and structured design process before the changes are introduced in code and configuration.
 Breaking out the work to an RFC is an excellent method for that.
 Shifting left the design review means that multiple possible designs can be considered, pre-implementation.
 By contrast, only one option can be considered in code review, post-implementation.

 Code review is easier too.
-The reviewer should already expect a certain design for an implementation, so they’re only checking it meets the functional and non-functional requirements, not whether it’s the optimal design.
+The reviewer should already expect a certain design for an implementation, so they’re only checking it meets the functional and non-functional requirements, and not also whether it’s the optimal design.

 RFCs should record conceptual choices as well concrete details.
 "We elected to implement a loosely-coupled monolith because…" describes the rationale for one aspect of a system’s conceptual architecture.
 "We decided to use the Hibernate ORM for DB abstraction because…" describes the rationale for a concrete implementation of a specific component of that system.
 In the grand scheme of a software project, the first example has the farthest reaching consequences.